couchbaselabs/node-ottoman/vuepress/guides/model.md

 ```

 ::: tip
-By default ottoman will take the model name if `collectionName` isn't provided.
+By default Ottoman will take the model name if `collectionName` isn't provided.
 :::

 The models options are: